stratusadv/django-glue/docs/naming.md

 Used in: Template

 This is used to affect a specific object in templates and query handling.

-## Update
-Used in: Template

-This controls how the glue updates datas back to the model object or query set.

-#### Live
-the updates are sent live on change.

-#### Form
-the updates require a submit button to be clicked to send the update.

 ## Access
 Used in: View, Template